isomerpages/moe-chongfu/_useful-links/For Parents/Frequently Asked Questions FAQ.md

 &nbsp;&nbsp;&nbsp;&nbsp;<input type="checkbox" id="accordion4">
 &nbsp;&nbsp;&nbsp;&nbsp;<label for="accordion4">When are my child’s long days?</label>
 &nbsp;&nbsp;&nbsp;&nbsp;<div>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<p>Please refer to the following link:&nbsp;<a href="/heritage/school-information/school-hours">/heritage/school-information/school-hours/</a>&nbsp;.This information is also available in the Term 1 letter which is distributed to all students in the first week of Term 1.</p>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<p>Please refer to the following link: <a href="/heritage/school-information/school-hours/">/heritage/school-information/school-hours/</a>&nbsp;.This information is also available in the Term 1 letter which is distributed to all students in the first week of Term 1.</p>
 &nbsp;&nbsp;&nbsp;&nbsp;</div>
 </li>
 <li>